vmchale/bash-bar/README.md

-# bash-bar
+# ionbar

-This is bash-bar.
-It is meant to provide an easy way to launch commands using the bash shell.
+This is ionbar.
+It is meant to provide an easy way to launch commands using the ion shell.
+I use it with [XMonad](http://xmonad.org/).

 ## Screenshots